By Kathryn Weber

 Looking for a new love?
 Place a picture of your heart’s desire in the SW to help this relationship — or to encourage a new one relationship, place a picture of your “ideal” person here.

 Bulletin boards: Hang these on the south wall of your room.
 Pin pictures of famous people, letters of recognition, awards, ribbons, or certificates here for more added recognition any kind of accomplishment is perfect for this location.
+Add red colors, images of birds and photos to have lots of friends and social opportunity.

 A light that illuminates this area is especially helpful!
 Place trophies on a shelf in this location for continued success and recognition.
 Paint this board red for an extra boost in recognition energy!